Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 \subsection{Modulated Waveguides}

-Waveguides are one-dimensional devices which have only two physical ports (e.g. each end of the waveguide) and allow optical signals to propagate in either direction.
-Constructing an optical isolator using such one-dimensional devices necessitates that the scattering response be extended to additional ports.
+Single-mode waveguides are devices that have only two physical ports (i.e. each end of the waveguide).
+Constructing an optical isolator using such two-port devices necessitates that the scattering response be extended to additional ports, as shown in Fig. \ref{fig:scattering}(b).
 This can always be achieved using dynamic modulation which, as illustrated in Fig. \ref{fig:scattering}(c), couples signal energy between different Floquet ports.